lenarddome/psp/README.md

 A big influence on this implementation is an instantiation of the Open Models Initiative, [catlearn](https://github.com/ajwills72/catlearn).
 Watch the talk of [Andy Wills: “The OpenModels project”](https://youtu.be/SfqkqEYagJU) from Open Research Working Group (ORWG) virtual meeting 08/09/20.

 The project's architecture is also influenced by [DEoptim](https://github.com/ArdiaD/DEoptim).
-`DEoptim` implements a Differential Evolutionary Optimization algorithm for model-fitting.
+`DEoptim` implements a Differential Evolutionary Optimization algorithm formodel-fitting.

 We are completely open-source and free.
 Anyone can contribute.
 If you would like to raise an issue or contribute code, use Github, message or email me (@lenarddome).

 ## Code Style